 To make it less spicy, reduce the amount of hot sauce and replace it with an equal amount of ranch dressing.
 For a spicier dip, use a spicier hot sauce or add minced jalapeño.

 White Bean Buffalo Dip

-- Cast iron skillet or casserole dish
+- 10-inch cast iron skillet or 8x8-inch baking dish

 - 1 15-ounce can cannellini beans drained and rinsed

 - In a large mixing bowl, mash half of the cannellini beans until they reach a finely mashed, almost paste-like consistency.
 You can use a fork, potato masher, or the back of a wooden spoon.1 15-ounce can cannellini beans

 - Add the remaining beans, softened cream cheese, Frank's RedHot Sauce, ranch dressing, and ½ cup of shredded cheddar cheese to the bowl.
 Stir everything together until well combined, using a fork or rubber spatula to mash and incorporate the cream cheese thoroughly.1 15-ounce can cannellini beans, 8 ounces cream cheese, ½ cup Frank's RedHot Sauce, ½ cup ranch dressing, 1 cup shredded cheddar cheese